 Lilia Smelkova, Campaign Manager: Lilia worked for Slow Food International in Italy for 10 years and initiated the Slow Food network in Eastern and Central Europe and Canada.
 She supervised international communications and directed the launch of an international education program that birthed the first European network of sustainable school cafeterias.
 Lilia holds a Master's in languages from Turin University in Italy (she is fluent in Italian, Russian, and English), a Master's in environment and development from King's College London, and a certificate in environmental management from UC Berkeley, where she co-authored a nutrition education study.
 Email Lilia Smelkova.

 Emily Caras, Project Coordinator: Emily joined the Food Day team in August of 2013.
-Prior to this, Emily worked on CSPI's Nutrition Action Healthletter researching and compiling information for Brand-Name Ratings and other articles.
-Emily earned a B.S. in Nutritional Sciences from Cornell University in 2010.
-She completed the Cornell Dietetic Internship in 2011, and is a Registered Dietitian.
-Emily is a member of the Board of Directors of the District of Columbia Metropolitan Area Dietetic Association (DCMADA).
+Prior to this, Emily worked on CSPI's Nutrition Action Healthletter.
+Emily earned a B.S. in Nutritional Sciences from Cornell University, and completed the Cornell Dietetic Internship.
+She is a Registered Dietitian, and a member of the Board of Directors of the District of Columbia Metropolitan Area Dietetic Association (DCMADA).
 Email Emily Caras.